 Despite traditional publishing being run by women, more prominence is given to men.
 Men are more likely to receive recognition for their work than women are.
 From “Best of” lists to book reviews, women are largely left out.
-In 2011, The New Republic reviewed four times as many traditionally-published books that were written by men than by women.
+In 2011, The New Republic found that newspapers and magazines reviewed more books written by men than women (themselves included).
 Of course, this could be due to publishing’s long legacy of leaving women out.
 As women have gained more and more rights, they’ve pushed their way into traditional publishing (and have stopped using male pseudonyms), but that doesn’t mean the gap has entirely closed.

 This disparity between the genders has led many women to self-publishing, where not only are they publishing more books than men, but they’re seeing more success at it.
-One online publishing company has found that of 134 of the bestselling fiction titles, 81% were written by women.
+In 2015, FicShelf found that of 134 of the bestselling fiction titles, 81% were written by women.

 Self-publishing gives women more freedom to pursue what they want to write about.

 It’s really quite simple: without all of the barriers that traditional publishing imposes, women are able to write about whatever they want.
 They aren’t pigeonholed at all, and they’re able to pursue whatever their creative interests may be.
 This is a big draw for anyone in self-publishing, not just women.
 There are no in-house editors to curb your creativity and no marketers to try to force you into a more sellable genre.
 Self-publishing allows the writer to delve deep into their ideas and write whatever they desire.